 Dr. Klingemann received his M.D. from the University of Würzburg Medical School, Germany, and his Ph.D. from the University of Marburg, Germany.
 He then had further training as a stem cell transplant physician at the Fred Hutchinson Cancer Research Center in Seattle and since then has led nationally recognized Transplant Programs in Chicago and Boston.
 In addition to his clinical expertise, Dr. Klingemann has been involved in research with cord blood stem cells.
 He has authored over 150 scientific papers and several books.
 Dr. Klingemann has also been selected as Boston Top Doctor for the past several years and was named by US News and World Report as one of the leading physicians in the country.

 Matthew WilgoCell Biology Scientist

 Matthew Wilgo is a Cell Biology Scientist at NECBB.
-This means he is the lead on projects outside the scope of normal NECBB processing operations (such as FDA validations, new equipment validation, assay/protocol development, scientific collaborations).
+This means he is the lead on projects outside the scope of normal NECBB processing operations (such as Process Validations, new equipment validation, assay/protocol development, scientific collaborations).
 Additionally, he assists in training on critical laboratory skills, maintains state-of-the-art knowledge, and presents scientific seminars to raise general awareness of adult stem cells.
 His work ethic and integrity are crucial to the organization.